Travel Policies

 • Understands the College will audit the use of the card and take appropriate action on any discrepancies found, including reporting of discrepancies to the Supervisor or Vice President.

 • Agrees to follow the established procedures for the use of the College credit card, including timely submission of statements and receipts.
-While the administration of the card reporting may be delegated to a Department Liaison, the responsibility for compliance remains with the Cardholder.
-This may include planning for absences and making oneself available to sign the statement.
-Only the Cardholder may sign his/her own statement and may not delegate this responsibility.
+While the administration of the card reporting may be delegated, the responsibility for compliance remains with the Cardholder.
+This may include planning for absences and making oneself available to approve your expense report.

 Failure to follow these credit card policies may result in suspension or revocation of the use of the card, additional taxable income reported on Form W-2, and/or other disciplinary actions.